As the coronavirus crisis unfolds globally, organizations across the world are now testing their crisis management readiness.

-Now that we went over some of the most important tips for protecting your workplace during the coronavirus outbreak, do you feel like you are on a good track?
+Now that we went over some of the most important tips for protecting your workplace during the coronavirus outbreak, do you feel like you are on the right track?

 - Do you feel like your crisis management teams are ready to handle the crisis?

 - Are your employees well informed and ready to work from home?